Thank you Boy Scouts Troop # 69 from Apple Creek!

 Thank you for the pics Janet Welty, Brian Miller, B. Meese, B. Miller, and Suzanne Lux, and Dan Lux!

-Thank You to our past Volunteers of the Year!
+Thank You to our present and past Volunteers of the Year!

 Karen Graham, Volunteer of the Year, 2020

 We hope you will consider volunteering to help us keep the Barnes Preserve looking great!
 We invite all ages that are able to help out.